PlaThyme/PlaThyme/README.md

 * Michael Fulton

 # PlaThyme
 It is a multiplayer web game hosting site.
-We are aiming to create a website where users can select a game, create a private room and start playing games.
-The site shall be able to host open source games created by other contributors.
+We are aiming to create a website where users can select a game from the list of games (currently 3 games) and create a private room and start playing the game.
+The site will be able to host open source games created by other contributors ([learn how to integrate your game into Plathyme](https://github.com/PlaThyme/PlaThyme/blob/main/CONTRIBUTING.md)).

 # Why PlaThyme
 Remote working made many of us start playing online games with our collegues or friends.
 We observed for different games we use different sites.
 We wanted to create a single site that can host multiple multiplayer games.
 So we are developing a Website that makes it easy for other developers to contribute and easily integrate their games into this project.